| http://hotzone.yahoo.com/b/hotzone/blogs9118 Chuck Searcy

 real stability.
 It was even difficult to have a discussion with

+my friends in America about what this conflict was all about.
 I wondered if I could stay in the U.S. comfortably.
 But after

 subsequent visits, now I feel more comfortable.
 I know I'll go